PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * Outcome of Scamming: Loss of Trust over communication(s).
-Story points out for not what a gentleman do.
 ```

 ```